swiftlang/swift/docs/OptimizerCountersAnalysis.md

 e.g. `-Xllvm -sil-stats-only-instructions=alloc_ref,alloc_stack`.
 If you need to collect stats about all kinds of SIL instructions, you can use this syntax:
 `-Xllvm -sil-stats-only-instructions=all`.

+### Debug variable level counters
+A different type of counter is the lost debug variables counter.
+It is enabled by using the `-Xllvm -sil-stats-lost-variables` command-line option.
+It only tracks statistics about lost variables in SILFunctions.
+It is not enabled by any other command-line option, but can be combined with the others.
+It is not compatible with thresholds, it always counts lost variables.
+Note that it does not track the number of debug variables: it counts the number of debug variables that were present, but aren't anymore.
+If a variable changes location or scope, which is not allowed, it will be counted as lost.

 ## Configuring which counters changes should be recorded